KlovnDEV/NorskPixel/resources/[qb]/qb-target/TEMPLATES.md

     'boot',
     'bonnet'
   }
-  exports['qb-target']:AddTargetBone(bones, { -- The bones can be a string or a table
+  exports['norskpixel-target']:AddTargetBone(bones, { -- The bones can be a string or a table
     options = { -- This is your options table, in this table all the options will be specified for the target to accept { -- This is the first table with options, you can make as many options inside the options table as you want type = "client", -- This specifies the type of event the target has to trigger on click, this can be "client", "server", "command" or "qbcommand", this is OPTIONAL and will only work if the event is also specified